http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 All with identical interfaces.
 All with Fake implementations.
 All testable offline.

 ### 4. LangChain4j Integration
 We recognise that we can't cover all bases up front, so we're providing support for plugging testable, observable http4k clients into any LangChain4j-compatible AI model, embedding, or vector store.
-The key words here are **testable** and **observable** – you can see exactly what's happening and the HTTP clients will fit right into both your production and testing standard http4k client stacks.
+The key words here are **testable** and **observable** – you should be able to see exactly what's happening and the HTTP clients will fit right into both your production and testing standard http4k client stacks.

 ## Model Context Protocol: The Crown Jewel